 Micom offers test services to BIFMA HCF 8.1 as part of its Office Furniture Testing services.
-BIFMA HCF 8.1 Health Care Furniture Design – Guidelines for Cleanability – was released in October 2014.
-This is the first cleanability guideline version released by BIFMA.
+BIFMA HCF 8.1 Health Care Furniture Design – Guidelines for Cleanability – was initially published in October 2014, was reedited in 2017 and again in 2019.
 The purpose of this test method is to validate the resistance and compatibility of materials to different cleaning/disinfecting methods such as chemical, UV light and steam.
 This guideline does not address disinfection effectiveness; only the impact of the disinfection process on the furniture surfaces.
-The tests and acceptance levels in this guideline are based on a seven year furniture life span considering a onetime per day cleaning / disinfection process.
+The tests and acceptance levels in this guideline are based on a seven year life expectancy considering a onetime per day cleaning / disinfection process.
 This document is only a guideline, it applies to seating, tables, carts, storage and other furniture products used in healthcare establishment.

 Health care environments, due to the nature of the activities performed, present a high risk of microbial contaminations and diseases.
 Visitors, patients and staff are exposed to different infectious agents when using various contact surfaces such as chairs, furniture or any object touched by other users.
 The disinfection process is crucial in such environments in order to reduce cross contamination risks between users.
 Overall, five parameters are impacting the disinfection level: contact time, temperature, concentration, mechanical action and pH.
-The Bifma HCF 8.1 purpose is to assess the deleterious impact on furniture surfaces of the disinfection processes and cleaners used.
+The BIFMA HCF 8.1 purpose is to assess the deleterious impact of the disinfection processes and cleaners used on furniture surfaces.

-The needs and challenges for health care environments are broad and can’t be addressed by a unique test method.
-The purpose of Bifma HCF 8.1 is to provide guidelines on how tests should be executed and what should be relevant acceptance criteria.
-Before starting any tests, the manufacturers should determine the requirements he is aiming for depending on the cleaning processes his product will be exposed to or they can use the products mentioned in the guideline.
-Our experts will be happy to help you determining your requirements; click here to contact us.
+The needs and challenges for health care environments are broad and cannot be addressed by a unique test method.
+The purpose of BIFMA HCF 8.1 is to provide guidelines on how tests should be executed and what should be the relevant acceptance criteria.
+Before starting any tests, the manufacturers should determine the requirements he is aiming for.
+Depending on the cleaning processes his product will be exposed to, they can use the products mentioned in the guideline.
+Our experts will be happy to help you determining your requirements.
+Click here to contact us.

 This guideline can also be used by furniture specifiers working for health care establishments using their specific cleaning / disinfection processes.